HEP-PBSP/colibri/colibri/doc/sphinx/source/theory/inference_methods/index.rst

 Analytic fits
 ^^^^^^^^^^^^^
-The analytic fit method is only applicable when both the PDF model is linear in the parameters and the forward modeling is linear in the PDF.
+The analytic fit method is only applicable when both the PDF model is linear in the parameters, and the forward modeling is linear in the PDF.
 This means that the method cannot incorporate non-linear constraints such as positivity or integrability, making it unsuitable for fully realistic PDF fits.